 School and Campus Life

 A shuttle service connects all three of our campuses and runs seven days a week.
 The Center for Medicine, Nursing and Health Sciences is only a 10-minute ride from the Mount Carmel and York Hill campuses, Sleeping Giant State Park and downtown New Haven — southern Connecticut’s capital for culture and nightlife.

 A focus on career outcomes — from day one

-We back up real-world experience with an endless stream of resources, from interview preparation and grad school guidance to clinical placement assistance.
+We back up real-world experience with an endless stream of resources, from interview preparation and graduate school guidance to clinical placement assistance.
 With such an impressive and growing list of internship and clinical sites, it’s no surprise that our students are recruited for competitive positions often before they even graduate.
 They enter the field ready to distinguish themselves as leaders, and so will you.

 Opportunities for students